gvwilson/thirdbit/_posts/2021/2021-04-17-nine-weeks-off.md

 ---

 I'm starting a new job on Monday;
-what have I done with the nine weeks since RStudio laid me off?
+what have I done with the nine weeks since RStudio laid me off without warning?

 -   Published [a short story](https://onspecmag.wpcomstaging.com/2021/01/23/issue-115-in-the-mail-to-your-home-soon/)
     that I wrote after my brother died